Michael Kefalianos

 Michael Kefalianos (Μιχάλης Κεφαλιανός), first name also spelt Michalis and Mihalis, is a Greek bodybuilder with Greek and Australian dual citizenship who is an International Federation of BodyBuilders (IFBB) professional bodybuilder.
 He is widely considered to be the best Greek bodybuilder.
 In 2009 at the IFBB Australian Pro Grand Prix he placed fourth and became the first Greek bodybuilder to ever qualify for the Mr. Olympia competition, which is held in Las Vegas once a year in September.
 He has since competed in more than 35 professional bodybuilding shows, with his career highlight the 2012 Mr. Europe win in Madrid, Spain.

 Life, training, and amateur career

-He was born on the island of Kos in 1971.
-After compulsory Greek Army service he started bodybuilding at 20 years of age.
-He lived in Adelaide, Australia for four years with his Greek Australian wife Helen, daughter of immigrants from Kos, and they have four children.
-He returned to Kos with his family.
-Between 1998 and 2007 Michael was a regular winner of the Mr. Aegean and Mr. Hellas competitions.
-He now owns Olympian Gym Kos on Kos Island Greece where he still lives and has retired from competitive bodybuilding.
+Michael was born on the island of Kos in 1971.
+After completing compulsory service in the Greek Army, he began bodybuilding at the age of 20.
+He later lived in Adelaide, Australia, for four years with his wife, Helen, a Greek Australian and daughter of immigrants from Kos.
+The couple has four children.
+Following this period, he returned to Kos with his family.
+Between 1998 and 2007, Michael competed regularly in the Mr. Aegean and Mr. Hellas competitions, achieving multiple wins.
+He subsequently retired from competitive bodybuilding and established Olympian Gym Kos on the island, where he continues to reside.